vdaas/vald/docs/user-guides/configuration.md

 #### Ingress

-Ingress for gateways can be configured by `gateway.{backup,filter,lb,meta}.ingress` field object.
+Ingress for gateways can be configured by `gateway.lb.ingress` field object.
-It is important to set your host to `gateway.{backup,filter,lb,meta}.ingress.host` field.
+It is important to set your host to `gateway.lb.ingress.host` field.
-`gateway.{backup,filter,lb,meta}.ingress.servicePort` should be `grpc` or `rest`.
+`gateway.lb.ingress.servicePort` should be `grpc` or `rest`.

 ```yaml
 gateway: